DUI with Child Passenger

 Are You Facing Charges in Washington, DC or Alexandria, VA?

-In Virginia, Driving Under the Influence (DUI) with a Child Passenger is a serious offense.
-According to Mothers Against Drunk Driving (MADD), in 2017, 118 children were killed nationwide while riding as a passenger in a motor vehicle when the driver had Blood Alcohol Content (BAC) over 0.08 percent.
-Child passengers in vehicles driven by intoxicated drivers are less likely to wear a seat belt, increasing the risk for injury or death in a crash.
-Virginia treats this offense very seriously with mandatory fines and jail times.
+Both Alexandria, VA and Washington, D.C. perceive driving under the influence (DUI) with a child passenger as a serious offense.
+According to Mothers Against Drunk Driving (MADD), in 2017, 118 children were killed nationwide while riding as a passenger in a motor vehicle when the driver had blood alcohol concentration (BAC) over 0.08 percent.
+Further, child passengers riding in vehicles driven by intoxicated drivers are less likely to wear a seat belt, increasing the risk for injury or death in a crash.
+As a result, Alexandria, VA and DC punish those convicted of this offense very harshly with mandatory fines and jail times, to name some.

-In some cases, you can be charged with Child Abuse and Neglect in addition to DUI.
-If your actions show a reckless disregard for human life, you could be charged with an additional Class 6 Felony.
-This carries a fine up to $2,500 and up to five years in prison.
-Actions such as excessive speeding or failing to secure a young child in a car seat may lead to Child Abuse and Neglect charges on top of your DUI.
+In Alexandria, VA, you can be charged with child abuse and neglect in addition to DUI for actions such as excessive speeding or failing to secure a young child in a car seat.
+If your actions show a reckless disregard for human life, you could be charged with an additional Class 6 felony, which carries a fine up to $2,500 and up to five years in prison.

-If you are involved in an accident as a result of DUI and the child passenger suffers serious injuries, you could be charged with a Class 4 Felony, which carries two to 10 years in prison and fines up to $100,000.
-A “serious injury” is:
+If you are involved in an accident as a result of DUI and the child passenger suffers serious injuries, you could be charged with a Class 4 felony, which carries two to 10 years in prison and fines up to $100,000.
+A “serious injury” includes:

 - Severe burn